Economic, Social, and Political Development of the Territories

 Fiscal Year 2018 Operational support to a local government and grants for the construction of basic infrastructure including marina renovations, solid waste facility construction, power generation improvements, invasive species control tool development, coral reef protection, public safety equipment, staff training, and construction of basic infrastructure.

-Fiscal Year 2019 Operational support to a local government and grants for the construction of basic infrastructure including marina renovations, solid waste facility construction, power generation improvements, invasive species control tool development, coral reef protection, public safety equipment, staff training, and construction of basic infrastructure.
+Fiscal Year 2023 Operational support to a local government and grants for the construction of basic infrastructure including fiber optic cable repairs, solid waste facility renovations, power generation improvements, invasive species control and eradication, coral reef protection, public safety equipment, staff training, construction of basic infrastructure, and operational assistance.
+See section, "Describe how assistance may be used" for more information.